Imphal East district

 Imphal East district (Meitei pronunciation: /ˈɪmfəl or ɪmˈfɑːl/) is one of the 16 districts of Manipur state in northeastern India.
 In 2011, it was the second most populous district in the state, after Imphal West.
 In 2016, the Jiribam subdivision, which was an exclave at the western periphery of the state, was separated as an independent district.

+The Imphal dialect is the standard dialect of Meitei language, officially known as Manipuri language, and is natively used in the region.

 Description

 The Imphal East district occupies the northeastern part of the Imphal Valley.
 It was created in June 1997 by dividing the erstwhile Imphal district into two parts.
 Prior to that, it was a subdivision of the Imphal district.
 The hill territory of Jiribam, which was attached to the Impal East district since its formation, was separated into its own district in 2016 as part of a major reorganisation of districts.
 At the same time, several hilly regions in the interior of Imphal East associated with Senapati district, were included in Imphal East.

 A major part of the Imphal city urban agglomeration is included in Imphal West, the rest being in Imphal East.
 Roughly half the population of Imphal East lives in the urban area.

 The district headquarters of Imphal East is at Porompat.
 The total area of the district, prior to the 2016 reorganisation, was approximately 497 km^{2}.
 The district is situated at an altitude 790 metres above the M.S.
 Level.
 The climate of the district is salubrious and the monsoon is tropical.
 The minimum temperature goes down to 0.6 degree Celsius in the winter and 41 degree Celsius in the summer.
 It has no rail network and hence communication is entirely dependent on road.
 The district is connected via N.H.
 39, N.H.
 53 and N.H.
 150.